-Since the green background in this picture stands out very clearly from the object (the persons), the matting result is already quite optimal and hardly needs any further improvement.
+Since the green background in this picture stands out very clearly from the object (the people), the matting result is already pretty ideal and hardly needs any further improvement.

-However, one does not always have to deal with such clearly distinguishable background colors, so that the matting result should often still be improved.
-In this case, please turn to the chapter Chromakey Matting Optimization, which explains the other tools of the Chromakey Matting menu
+However, one is not always lucky enough to deal with such clearly distinguishable background colors, so that the matting result can often be improved further.
+In this case, please turn to the chapter chromakey-matting-optimization, which explains the other tools of the chromakey-matting menu

-As a result, the Post-Matting Menu will appear presenting you with an array of options on how you can proceed with the cropped object.
+As a result, the post-matting menu will appear, presenting an array of options on how you can proceed with the cropped object.

 In order to recognize the matting result, however, you must hide the layer of the original image that still contains the background.